 - Paroxetine (Paxil, Pexeva)

 These medications aren't as effective as hormone therapy for severe hot flashes, but they can be helpful to women who can't use hormones.
-Possible side effects include nausea, dizziness, weight gain, dry mouth or sexual dysfunction.
+Possible side effects include nausea, difficulty sleeping or drowsiness, weight gain, dry mouth or sexual dysfunction.

 Other prescription medications